 Non-gendered Housing: The second floor of Cary Lodge (including bathrooms) will have no gender designation--neither will bathrooms in the dancing and dining hall areas.
 If you require a bed in a non-gendered room, please indicate so on the registration form and space will be reserved for you.
 Priority is given to transgender individuals and their companions.

-Dance camp opens at 6:00 p.m. on Friday, April 12.
-Dancing begins Friday night at 7:30 p.m. and runs through 3:00 p.m. on Sunday.
+Dance camp opens at 6:00 p.m. on Friday, April 10.
+Dancing begins Friday night at 8:00 and runs through 3:00 p.m. on Sunday.
 Expect a weekend full of contra dance (accessible to all levels), to include special sessions for beginning and advanced dancers.
-There will also be English country dancing and Swing dancing, as well as a new first: Irish ceili.

-If you can offer a ride or need a ride to/from camp, please email us!
+If you can offer a ride or need a ride to/from camp, please let us know on the registration form.
 We will help match riders with drivers.
 Flying?
 Consider San Francisco, Oakland, or San Jose airports.
 There is shuttle service from S.J.
 Airport to downtown Aptos; campers can then take taxis to Monte Toyon or call organizers for rides.

-A minimum $50 deposit is required.
-Work exchange positions are limited, so register early.
+A minimum $195 deposit is required.
+Work exchange positions are limited, and based on demonstrated financial need.
+All work exchange applicants will need to submit their need in writing, for review by the board.
 Everyone doing work exchange must help with either pre-camp setup or post-camp cleanup, along with some work shifts during the weekend.
-Scholarships are no longer available.
-Register on-site at Monte Toyon!Online and mail registration is now CLOSED.
-If you would like to attend camp and are not yet registered, please come to camp and register on-site.
+Download the registration form to register by mail. register online now!-->

 You can help your fellow campers by donating to the scholarship fund: please include a separate check to SFBQCD with your mail registration or click the "Donate" button below to make a contribution online with a credit card or PayPal account.
 We are a nonprofit organization with 501(c)(3) status, so your donation is tax-deductible.
 Many thanks!